Also known as thyroid nodules, they are elevated areas of tissue or fluid that commonly arise within an otherwise normal thyroid gland.

 Thyroid cysts that are more complex and contain both solid and fluid components are called in many different ways, including complex cysts, mixed echogenic nodules, etc.

-Complex cysts, like any other thyroid nodule, should be evaluated by experts in ultrasound and thyroid cytopathology when criteria for biopsy or cell sampling are indicated.
+Like any other thyroid nodule, complex cysts should be evaluated by experts in ultrasound and thyroid cytopathology when criteria for biopsy or cell sampling are indicated.

-Cystic nodules may remain stable, sometimes they become smaller and at some point they continue to expand.
-Some cysts can expand rapidly due to bleeding or bleeding inside the cyst.
+Cystic nodules may remain stable; sometimes, they become smaller, and they continue to expand at some point.
+Some cysts can increase due to bleeding or bleeding inside the cyst.

-Rapidly expanding cysts can become symptomatic, producing a noticeable lump in the neck, pain, difficulty swallowing and very rarely change in the voice.
+Rapidly expanding cysts can become symptomatic, producing a noticeable lump in the neck, pain, difficulty swallowing, and rarely change in the voice.

-Cysts that are completely filled with fluid have a much lower risk of thyroid cancer compared to cysts that have solid components.
+Cysts filled with fluid have a much lower risk of thyroid cancer than cysts with solid components.

-The diagnosis of a cystic thyroid lesion can be made at the time of ultrasound or after a fine-needle biopsy when fluid is obtained from the thyroid cyst.
+A cystic thyroid lesion diagnosis can be made at the time of ultrasound or after a fine-needle biopsy when fluid is obtained from the thyroid cyst.